Best Black Friday deals on Xbox consoles and games

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Microsoft has officially launched its Black Friday sale, dropping the price of Xbox consoles, controllers and accessories from now until January 2025.
-To help you shop, I’m rounding up all of the best Xbox deals below.
+The Microsoft Black Friday sale is officially here, and the prices are dropping for Xbox consoles, controllers and accessories from now until January 2025.
+To help you find the best bargain, I’m rounding up all the best Xbox deals below.

-The highlights?
-There’s a £50 saving on the already cheap Xbox Series S (was £249.99, now £199.99, Argos.co.uk), and while the top-of-the-range Xbox Series X hasn’t been discounted as aggressively as it was last year, there’s an extra £40 saving to be had on a certified refurbished console.
+So, what are the highlights?
+There’s a £50 saving on the already cheap Xbox Series S (was £249.99, now £199.99, Argos.co.uk), and while the top-of-the-range Xbox Series X hasn’t been discounted as aggressively as it was last year, there’s a saving to be had on a certified refurbished console.
 The Xbox store is also cutting the price of thousands of games by up to 55 per cent.

-If you’re waiting to pick up an Xbox Series X, an Xbox Series S or even some new Xbox accessories or Xbox games this Black Friday, I’ve spotted the best discounts and savings.
+If you’re waiting to pick up an Xbox Series X, an Xbox Series S or even some new Xbox accessories or Xbox games this Black Friday, I’ve rounded up the best new deals to grab while you can.

 Best Xbox deals to shop now